 The world of snow and ice management is constantly changing, and you’ll find us on the leading edge of those changes.
 Anti-icing systems now come with ground-speed controllers and carefully designed dispensing equipment that prevent over-treatment.
 Over-treatment is often the principle cause of problems with deicers.
 When problems like slickness or surface damage occur, you can usually trace this back to over-treatment.
 We carefully evaluate each customer’s needs and then make suggestions as to which anti-icing products will deliver the best performance and work best for your particular environment.

 Think of it in this context: if you set up a tank, pump and “dribble bar” to dispense liquid for anti-icing, and you plan to treat at a rate of 25 gallons per lane mile, then what speed do you need to drive that truck to achieve the desired delivery at the rate your system is pumping?
 What happens if you travel at 30% slower speed due to traffic conditions?
-If you reduce your speed by 30% off your theoretical target speed, and you don’t reduce your application rate accordingly to match the slower speed, then you will over-treat!
+If you reduce your speed by 30% of your theoretical target speed, and you don’t reduce your application rate accordingly to match the slower speed, then you will over-treat!
 That could mean the difference between a safe driving surface and a virtual skating rink.
 What about approaches, stop signs, and lights?
 Does your anti-icing equipment control the flow to the spray bar when the truck stops and slows down?
 If not, then you are likely going to make a far more dangerous slippery condition at these critical points from over treatment than if you had done nothing at all.

-We understand how these systems work.
+We have been involved in liquid de-icing and anti-icing systems for over 40 years.
+While many think liquid anti-icing is a new technology, it’s not.
+We sold the first liquid system ever used in New England to the city of Haverhill, Mass., in 1981, We understand how these systems work.
 We can help you integrate an effective anti-icing strategy by using all of the available resources, such as Road Weather Information Systems ( RWIS) technologies.
-To make their time and effort more effective in the Boston metropolitan area, the Massachusetts Highway Department installed nearly two dozen RWIS transmitters, a technology evaluated and enhanced under the Strategic Highway Research Program (SHRP) over a decade ago.
+To make their time and effort more effective in the Boston metropolitan area, the Massachusetts Highway Department installed nearly two dozen RWIS transmitters, a technology evaluated and enhanced under the Strategic Highway Research Program (SHRP) over two decades ago.
 The system provides timely, accurate information on weather and pavement conditions.
 This provides municipalities with metrics that allow them to create a plan based on which roads will need to be treated first, taking into consideration factors like air temperature, ground temperature, wind chill, humidity, elevation, and known traffic patterns and volumes.

 Yes!
 You’ll find material safety data sheets on our liquid and anti-icing materials here.
-These include liquid magnesium chloride, liquid calcium chloride, as well as various brines, solutions, and anti ice mixes like our new BioBrine line of environmentally approved liquid anti-icing and deicing materials.
+These include liquid magnesium chloride, liquid calcium chloride, as well as various brines, solutions, and anti ice mixes like our new Solutions line of environmentally approved liquid anti-icing and deicing materials.